AlahmadiQ8/cs-notes/Design.md

+# Tips

+- Do not Prematurely optimize
+-

 # First Step: List out specifications, features and use cases

 - You need to come up with a high level design